Foundations of Black Hole Accretion Disk Theory: Matter Description: General Principles

-In the intermediate case one should solve the transfer equation to get reliable results.
-This has not yet been done, and the solution of the grey problem obtained by Hubeny \cite{hubeny_90} is often used instead,
+where $\sigma$ is the Stefan--Boltzmann constant.
+In the intermediate case one should solve the transfer equation to get reliable results, as has been done in~\cite{shimura_95,davis_06a}.
+Often, though, the solution of the grey problem obtained by Hubeny~\cite{hubeny_90} can serve reliably: